xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

      "http://127.0.0.1:8529/_api/document/myCollection/myKey"
 ```

-The URL parameter "policy" was also usable in previous versions of ArangoDB to
+The URL parameter "policy" was also usable in previous versions of AvocadoDB to
 control revision handling.
 Using it was redundant to specifying the expected revision
 id via the "rev" parameter or "If-Match" HTTP header and therefore support for the "policy"
 parameter was removed in 3.0.